 His response comes to the options paper that Kean put forth in December 2018.
 That paper suggested three ideas:

-- A Time Limit Scheme – This would require certifiers to take time off from working with clients upon reaching a set limit.
+- A Time Limit Scheme, requiring certifiers to take time off from working with clients upon reaching a set limit.

-- A Cab Rank Scheme – This essentially creates a queuing system that awards projects to the certifier who’s next in line.
+- A Cab Rank Scheme, which essentially creates a queuing system that awards projects to the certifier who is next in line

 The aim here is to limit developers’ ability to choose their own certifiers.
 However, the paper has received criticism from some of Australia’s leading certification bodies.

 The Association of Accredited Certifiers (AAC) was one of the most vocal in its opposition to the options.
 It claims that the three options presented offer no benefit to buyers or homeowners.
-Furthermore, they’d result in the certification process becoming more costly and complex.
+Furthermore, they would result in the certification process becoming more costly and complex.

-They also agree with Steve Mann in regards to safety concerns.
+They also agree with Steve Mann regarding safety concerns.
 The AAC says an inability to choose the most qualified certifier for a development would put public safety at risk.

 The Housing Industry Association levied similar criticism against the ideas.
 They state that the options are “based upon perceptions rather than realities”.
-In other words, they don’t take into account the practicalities of operating such schemes.
+In other words, they do not consider the practicalities of operating such schemes.

 Interestingly, the AAC also examines the BPB complaints figures in their rebuttal.
 They say that of the 113 complaints received in 2016/2017, 92% got dismissed.
 This creates a hit rate of 8%, suggesting that only nine certifiers were found guilty.
 Finally, they say that certifiers submit 54,100 occupation and construction certificates annually.